liamhv31/Projects/Data-Exfiltration-Detection.md

 <img width="647" height="157" alt="image" src="https://github.com/user-attachments/assets/09a2c0c8-ea16-4446-bed0-d62dc1e85b45" />

 There's also another file being transferred from `root` called `internal_passwords.csv` but the question is asking for the **customer-related file**.
-We can't see the contents but judging off name alone, this file would not be the answer.
+We can't see the contents, but judging by the name alone, this file would not be the answer.

 **Answer**: customer_data.xlsx

 ### Question 3 - Which internal IP was found to be sending the largest payload to an external IP?
-There are a couple different ways we can go about this.
+There are a couple of different ways we can approach this.
 First, let's apply a filter where we only return packets where the traffic is FTP and only internal-to-external.
 Wireshark allows subnet searches.
 ```
 ftp && (ip.src == 192.168.0.0/16 or ip.src == 10.0.0.0/8 or ip.src == 172.16.0.0/12) and !(ip.dst == 10.0.0.0/8 or ip.dst == 172.16.0.0/12 or ip.dst == 192.168.0.0/16)
 ```